KazaKazan/sup/README.md

 # <b> TO-DO </b>

 * Check to see if a dir with the same name as the project name exists, print a warning and exit if it does.
-* (If the git option is passed) Check to see if repository exists, if it doesn't, ask the user to create the repository.
 * (If the git option is passed) Check if the repository is empty, abort if it isn't.
 * Add more checks for possible errors.